BojianHou/BojianHou.github.io/_pages/about.md

 - **Deep Learning**: leveraging deep neural networks to handle complex spatial and temporal data;
 - **Learnware**: towards reusable, evolvable and comprehensible machine learning models.

-I will use my expertise of machine learning to do research on biomedical image analysis in the future.
+I will use my expertise of machine learning to do research on biomedical image analysis and survival analysis in the future.

 Recent Highlights